sohaibssb/sohaibssb/README.md

 I'm a dedicated software engineer with a focus on backend development.
 My expertise lies in building scalable microservices, managing databases, and implementing robust backend architectures.
 I thrive on solving complex problems and optimizing systems for efficiency and performance.

-Currently, I'm delving into the realms of distributed systems and artificial intelligence, where I'm actively engaged in developing innovative solutions using technologies like Python, Flask, Docker, and Kubernetes.
-Additionally, I have a strong foundation in classical algorithms and possess the requisite mathematical prowess.

 ### 🔭 I’m currently working on:

+- Building a personal portfolio website with using Node JS , Express and React [Sohaib-Portfolio-Website](https://github.com/sohaibssb/Sohaib-Portfolio-Website)

 - Building WebStore, with using [Angular, NodeJs, TypeScript and Stripe Integration](https://github.com/sohaibssb/WebStore-with-Angular-NodeJs-TypeScript-and-Stripe)

 - Honing my skills by practicing and solving algorithm and data structure problems on LeetCode.
-[LeetCode - Solutions](https://github.com/sohaibssb/LeetCode-Solutions)

-- Learning and practicing Perl and CGI by building a web-based task manager application.
-[Perl-CGI-Task-Management-App](https://github.com/sohaibssb/Perl-CGI-Task-Management-App)
+[LeetCode-Solutions](https://github.com/sohaibssb/LeetCode-Solutions)

 ## Languages and Tools